awsdocs/amazon-sns-developer-guide/doc_source/sns-large-payload-raw-message-delivery.md

-# Amazon SNS Large Payload and Raw Message Delivery<a name="sns-large-payload-raw-message-delivery"></a>
+# Amazon SNS large payload and raw message delivery<a name="sns-large-payload-raw-message-delivery"></a>

 Amazon SNS and Amazon SQS let you send and receive large payloads \(from 64 to 256 kilobytes in size\)\.